IT outsourcing: is it the standard?

 With the corona pandemic came the need for everyone to be able to work from home.
 Add to that the growing number of cyber security incidents and outsourcing IT seems obvious.

-Most organisations, especially those that no longer have their own IT department, are looking for a partner to help them make the right choices within IT and pick up the phone when unexpected problems arise.
+Most organizations, especially those that no longer have their IT department, are looking for a partner to help them make the right choices within IT and pick up the phone when unexpected problems arise.

 The word Cloud is often dropped as a kind of silver bullet.
 Yet, in practice, it more often becomes a delivery model for IT capacity, and the necessary knowledge is required to deal with it properly.